 A very obvious conclusion is that the popularity of the Google services will strongly have an effect on web analytics with regards to search term analysis and SEO.

-In light of this conclusion and the browser related insight, this site would benefit in this perspective to have more visitors using MS IE or Safari browsers.
+In light of this conclusion and the browser related insight gained by the comparison, this site would benefit in this perspective to have more visitors using MS IE or Safari browsers in terms of reducing the not provided ratio.